 Ricardo Moraes / Reuters

-U.S. journalist Glenn Greenwald (front left) embraces his partner David Miranda upon his arrival at Rio de Janeiro's International Airport after British authorities used anti-terrorism powers on Sunday to detain Miranda.
+Journalist Glenn Greenwald, left, greets his partner David Miranda at Rio de Janeiro's International Airport on Monday.

-Miranda was transiting through London on his way back from Berlin, where he had met with Poitras.
+Miranda was passing through London on his way back from Berlin, where he had been meeting with Poitras.

-The Guardian said the agents also confiscated Miranda's laptop, mobile phone, camera, memory sticks, DVDs and games consoles.
+According to the Guardian, British authorities also confiscated Miranda's laptop, mobile phone, camera, memory sticks, DVDs and games consoles.

 Scotland Yard issued a brief statement about the detention of Miranda, a Brazilian national, saying he’d been held briefly under a provision of an anti-terrorism law.

 "At 08:05 on Sunday 18 August 2013,” said the statement, "a 28-year-old man was detained at Heathrow Airport under Schedule 7 of the Terrorism Act 2000.
 He was not arrested.
 He was subsequently released at 17:00.”